Essential Questions for Designing Effective Solar Lighting Systems

 Some projects require specific fixtures to do a job – such as a large floodlight to shine a light far from the pole.
 Others require a more aesthetically pleasing fixture, such as the SolarUrban, for example.
 Maybe you need a ground flood for a sign – the SolarRFL is perfect for that.
 Depending on the needs of the project, the light fixture style can vary.

-Getting a good understanding of the project lighting needs and the type of fixtures a company has offered allows you to better choose the light needed.
+Getting a good understanding of the project lighting needs and the type of fixtures a company offers allows you to choose the light needed better.
 Another thing to consider is the light distribution pattern, as these vary by fixture type.
 Knowing which fixture type will work best for a project allows you to pick out which fixture will work best for a specific solar lighting application.

 Light Level Requirements